-CHEMICAL SEGREGATION • All substances or mixtures must be stored in appropriate, sealed containers, but those containers must themselves be placed into a larger storage bin that would prevent the materials from spreading if one of the bottles were to somehow break.
-This additional precaution is known as secondary containment and is intended to prevent an unintended chemical reaction in the event of a catastrophe like an earthquake.
+CHEMICAL SEGREGATION • Aside from properly storing cheicals, the containers themselves must be placed into a larger storage bin that would prevent the materials from spreading if one of the bottles were to somehow break.
+This additional precaution is known as secondary containment, and it is meant to prevent an unintended chemical reaction in the event of a catastrophe like an earthquake.
 To further reduce the chances of an adverse chemical reaction, only compatible substances or mixtures may be stored together in the same secondary containment.
 For example, acids may only be stored with other acids and cannot be stored along with bases, and oxidizers and reducers must similarly be separated.
-Chemical waste must also be appropriately stored and segregated (see Section 4G for further details).
+Chemical waste must also be appropriately stored and segregated (see Section 4g for further details).